mysteriumnetwork/documentation/content/user-guide/index.md

 If your plan is to use our `node` as a regular VPN client for data consumption a few additional steps have to be taken.
 The previously mention `mysterium-node.service` has to be stopped and replaced with `mysterium-consumer.service`.

-By default services are controlled using `systemctl`.
+By default, services are controlled using `systemctl`.
 A detailed guide on how it works can be found [here](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units).

 To enable consumer only mode you will have to execute these commands in order:
 ```bash